 Reviews should be structured:

 Addiction publishes solicited and unsolicited letters.
 They may express opinions about articles published in the journal, report on a development, or comment on some issue of potential interest to the readership of the journal.
 They will normally be refereed.
 Addiction does not generally use letters to report new findings unless they extend findings of a paper published in the journal.
 Letters concerning articles that have appeared in the journal or are part of a sequence arising from such an article should normally refrain from raising additional issues beyond those already under discussion.
 If a letter comments upon a paper already published in the journal, this should be cited at the beginning of the letter.
 The author of that paper may be given a right of reply.
 Letters should normally be no longer than 500 words with up to 19 references.

 Articles may look at any addictive behaviour from a distant or contemporary historical perspective.
-The article must be based on original historical research and not simply provide a review of material that has already been published.
-It must also have relevance to future theory or practice.
+The article must be based on original historical research, arising from archival research and/or the analysis of original documents as well as a thorough literature review that sets the article in the context of existing work.
+It should not simply provide a review of material that has already been published.
+It must also be relevant: we expect the discussion section to offer some commentary on current and future theory, policy, or practice.
 The material on which the paper is based must be fully referenced.
 This category provides an opportunity for historians to publish where they will have impact on the addictions field.
-A length of 3500 words is preferred but up to a maximum of 4000 words is allowable.
+A length of 3500 words is preferred (excluding notes and references) but we will consider longer articles where the additional length is justified.

 Addiction history articles should be structured: